Saxon XSLT: Versions

 From 2004 until 2009, Saxon was available into two separate forms: Saxon-B and Saxon-SA.
 Both of these were built on similar codebases.
 Saxon-B was open-source software released under the Mozilla Public License, while Saxon-SA was a closed-source commercial product.

 The difference between Saxon-B and Saxon-SA was that B was "basic" while SA was "schema-aware".
 These terms are references to terms in the XSLT 2.0 and XQuery 1.0 specification.
 A processor that is "schema-aware" is able to use a W3C XML Schema to define the data types of the various elements in the source XML document(s).
 These data types can then be used in XPath 2.0 and XSLT 2.0 commands.
 A "basic" XSLT 2.0 processor is unable to use data typing information.

 Saxon offers strict conformance to the XSLT 2.0, XPath 2.0 and 3.0, and XQuery 1.0 and 3.0 W3C Recommendations, and also implements XML Schema 1.0 and 1.1.
 As of 2021 the current version (10.6) conforms with the W3C Recommendations for XSLT 3.0, XPath 3.1, and XQuery 3.1.

 The Saxon source code is written in Java.
-During 2005-6 M., David Peterson and others demonstrated that Saxon could be cross-compiled to run on .NET using the IKVM.NET cross-compiler, launching Saxon.NET as a separate product independent of the original developer.
+During 2005-6, M. David Peterson and others demonstrated that Saxon could be cross-compiled to run on .NET using the IKVM cross-compiler, launching Saxon.NET as a separate product independent of the original developer.
 With the release of Saxon 8.7, Saxonica adopted this technology and from that release onwards, all versions have been released simultaneously for Java and .NET.
 The .NET version of the product omits features that are specific to the Java platform (such as integration with JDOM, Dom4j, and XOM) and instead provides features that integrate with the XML processing capabilities of the .NET platform.

 In 2012, following a series of prototypes, Saxonica released Saxon Client Edition (Saxon-CE), a version of the product adapted to run within the browser environment.
 This is achieved by adapting the Java source code so that it can be cross-compiled to JavaScript using the GWT cross-compiler produced by Google.
 Saxon-CE provides the first implementation of XSLT 2.0 running on the browser, and also extends the language so that rather than merely generating HTML, it can directly handle user interaction.
 With the release of Saxon-CE 1.1 in February 2013, the product became open source.
 In February 2016 Michael Kay announced that Saxonica was working on a replacement for Saxon-CE written in pure JavaScript, and dubbed Saxon-JS.

 Michael Kay, the author of Saxon, was the editor of the XSLT 2.0 specification and is also editor of the XSLT 3.0 draft.